 CRRC requires that all members of Board of Directors, coaches, staff members and chaperones complete SafeSport online training.
 This training program teaches the nature of misconduct in sport: how to recognize it, prevent it and how to take action.
 Training can be done in segments, returning to training at your convenience.
-Once certification is complete, down load certificate and email copy to Head Coach or other appropriate committee member.
+Once certification is complete, down load certificate and email a copy to CRRC Administrator or other appropriate committee member.

 CRRC Internal Policies and Participant SafeSport Manual (IPPSM)